 The voucher can be redeemed with only one provider per calendar year.
 If the activity you have chosen is less than $100 you cannot redeem the balance of the voucher.
 Expired vouchers will not be accepted and are only valid during the year of application.

-Can I use my voucher at my child's dance studio?
+Can I use my voucher for online lessons delivered by my child's dance studio?

 Yes, if your child’s dance studio is an approved Creative Kids provider.
 All providers must apply for registration and must meet certain criteria to be a part of the program.
 If the dance studio is not an approved provider, the voucher cannot be redeemed.

-Are vouchers valid for my child’s art class?
+Are vouchers valid for my child’s digital art class?

-Yes, vouchers can be used for art classes that meet the program requirements and timeframes.
+Yes, vouchers can be used for digital art classes that meet the program requirements.
 The providers must meet the eligibility criteria, be registered and approved with the Creative Kids program to be able to accept vouchers.